 In Blair, the plaintiff's photograph was used in various media to promote the defendant's business from 1995 through 2004.
 See id. at 324, 859 N.E.2d at 1193.
 The plaintiff argued that his cause of action accrued in 2004 when his photograph was last used.
 Id. at 321, 859 N.E.2d at 1191.
 The Illinois Appellate Court rejected that position and concluded that the claim accrued on the date the photograph was first published in 1995.
 According to the court, "the plaintiff allege[d] one overt act"-the use of his likeness in violation of the statute-"with continual effects."
 Id. at 324, 859 N.E.2d at 1193 ("The fact that a single photo of the plaintiff appeared via several mediums between 1995 and 2004 evidences a continual effect.").
 The same conclusion is warranted here.
-Plaintiff has alleged one overt act-collection and disclosure of a finger or hand scan without the requisite consent.
-Like the subsequent publications of the plaintiff's photograph in Blair, any subsequent scans or attendant disclosures here were not separate statutory violations; they were continual effects of the initial overt act.
+Plaintiff has alleged one overt act-collection and disclosure of a hand scan without the requisite consent.
+Like the subsequent publications of the plaintiff's photograph in Blair, any subsequent hand scans or attendant disclosures here were not separate statutory violations; they were continual effects of the initial overt act.

-Rather than preventing "unjust results," Cunningham, 154 Ill.
-2d at 405, 609 N.E.2d at 325, application of the continuing violation doctrine would permit BIPA claimants to "sit back and wait" to file their claims.
-Such delay plainly undercuts BIPA's objectives of "prevent[ion] and deterren[ce]."
-Rosenbach, 2019 IL 123186, ¶ 37, 129 N.E.3d at 1207.
-Instead, BIPA claimants should be encouraged to promptly seek redress to effectuate the statute's remedial purpose.
-This Court should therefore reverse the circuit court's decision and reject application of the continuing violation doctrine to BIPA claims.
+BIPA claimants should not be encouraged to "sit back and wait" to file their claims.
+They should be encouraged to promptly seek redress to effectuate the statute's remedial purpose.
+This Court should therefore affirm the circuit court's decision and reject application of the continuing violation doctrine to BIPA claims.

-III.
-The "Per Scan" Theory of Liability is Contrary to Basic Canons of Statutory Interpretation and Constitutional Principles.

-A. The Intent Behind the Adoption of BIPA is to Promote, Not Hinder, the Proper Use of Biometric Technology.
+- III.
+The "Per Scan" Theory of Liability is Contrary to Basic Canons of Statutory Interpretation and Constitutional Principles. - A. The Intent Behind the Adoption of BIPA is to Promote, Not Hinder, the Proper Use of Biometric Technology.

 From finger scans to unlock computers and eye scans to access airport security, the use of biometric technology is becoming prevalent in everyday life, including business operations.
-Consider the workday of a hypothetical employee named David, a server at a popular fast-casual restaurant.
+Consider the workday of a hypothetical employee named Billy, a server at a popular fast-casual restaurant.
 He begins his shift by scanning his finger to clock in using a secure biometric time clock.
 As customers begin to arrive, the host seats a happy young couple in his section.
-David greets them, takes their drink orders, and then returns to the computer terminal and scans his finger to input the orders.
+Billy greets them, takes their drink orders, and then returns to the computer terminal and scans his finger to input the orders.
 When he delivers their drinks, they are ready to order appetizers.
-David, again, scans his finger to input that order.
-Throughout his shift, David repeats this process several times.
-Each time he enters a drink, appetizer, entrée, or dessert order into the system, David scans his finger to log in.
-And any time he wants to check on an order's status, print a receipt, or close out an order, David scans his finger again.
+Billy, again, scans his finger to input that order.
+Throughout his shift, Billy repeats this process several times.
+Each time he enters a drink, appetizer, entrée, or dessert order into the system, Billy scans his finger to log in.
+And any time he wants to check on an order's status, print a receipt, or close out an order, Billy scans his finger again.

-As a career server, David has previously worked with passcode and cardswipe enabled systems and greatly prefers the speed and efficiency of using the biometric-based system.
-In fact, when David's employer gave him a choice of using a passcode or biometric clock, he elected to use the finger-scan process after reviewing and signing the disclosure forms his employer gave him.
+As a career server, Billy has previously worked with passcode and cardswipe enabled systems and greatly prefers the speed and efficiency of using the biometric-based system.
+In fact, when Billy's employer gave him a choice of using a passcode or biometric clock, he elected to use the finger-scan process after reviewing and signing the disclosure forms his employer gave him.
 Finger scanning enables him to spend less time at the computer terminal and provide better customer service, which he has seen translate into greater tips.
-When there is a lull in his day, David scans his finger again to clock out for a short break and then scans again to clock back in.
+When there is a lull in his day, Billy scans his finger again to clock out for a short break and then scans again to clock back in.
 By the end of his shift, he has scanned his finger 95 times, including one final scan to clock out at the end of the day.